JBremanis2/react_collab_code/README.md

 1. **Fetch User Data**:
 2. **Display User Cards**:
+   - Cards should be added dynamically, meaning there could be random number of user data and for each user there will be a card.
    - Card should display following user data: name, email, company name.

 ### Additional Requirements